 Though DOR and OEWD participate on a number of planning committees, OEWD and the San Francisco District Administrator met to discuss system alignment and engage in system needs assessment.
 OEWD and DOR assigned points of contact to keep the agencies and other partners informed of events and services available.
 DOR outlined its plan to work closely with OEWD providers to promote CIE for individuals with ID/DD.
-All partners will work together to share information and ensure smooth cross-referral between workforce providers and DOR, including providing updated materials and postings at the AJCC and other service provider locations, and mandating Access Point and OEWD staff training on issues relevant to individuals with disabilities.
+All partners will work together to share information and ensure smooth cross-referral between workforce providers and DOR, including providing updated materials and postings at the AJCC and other service locations, and mandating Access Point and OEWD staff training on issues relevant to individuals with disabilities.

 DOR offers disability awareness training, including a module on the needs of ID/DD consumers.
-DOR and OEWD scheduled five training sessions, primarily for OEWD service providers who work directly with customers, as well as for OEWD staff.
-In early 2019, the trainings concluded and were successful in training over 60 service providers who develop clients with disabilities and engage employers.
+DOR and OEWD hosted five training sessions-primarily for OEWD staff and service providers who work directly with clients with disabilities and engage employers in service of this population-which were successful in training over 60 service providers.
 OEWD and DOR will assess the timing and need for additional trainings as the partnership continues.

-The San Francisco District Administrator identified OEWD as a key partner for development of the Local Partnership Agreement (LPA) for Competitive Integrated Employment (CIE), and OEWD committed to participate in the LPA process.
-Due in June 2019, the LPA will describe how partners will work together to serve individuals with intellectual and developmental disabilities (ID/DD).
+The San Francisco District Administrator identified OEWD as a key partner for development of the Local Partnership Agreement (LPA) for Competitive Integrated Employment (CIE), and

+OEWD committed to participate in the LPA process.
+Submitted in June 2019, the LPA describes how partners will work together to serve individuals with intellectual and developmental disabilities (ID/DD).
 Partners will continue to coordinate services to ensure the system meets the needs of all consumers.
-LPA Participants include many of OEWD's primary workforce development partners: Goodwill (AJCC), The Arc of San Francisco, Independent Living Resource Center, Toolworks, Jewish Vocational Services, Psychosocial Rehabilitation and Recovery Center at the San Francisco Veterans Affairs Health Care System, Community College of San Francisco, San Francisco Unified School District, and Golden Gate Regional Center (GGRC).
+LPA Participants include many of OEWD's primary workforce development partners and other community-based organizations, including: Goodwill (AJCC), The Arc of San Francisco, Independent Living Resource Center, Toolworks, Jewish Vocational Service, Psychosocial Rehabilitation and Recovery Center at the San Francisco Veterans Affairs Health Care System, Community College of San Francisco, San Francisco Unified School District, and Golden Gate Regional Center.
 Through this series of planning sessions, the group will refine the referral process to maximize the number of consumers with ID/DD who are able to utilize San Francisco's Access Point system and AJCC.